fChristenson/My-life-as-a-programmer/README.md

 > Can you make a tutorial about [Adonis.js](https://adonisjs.com/)?

-> Can you make a video about deploying microservices with Kubernetes?

 > Can you make a video about Express API tokens with token refresh?

 > Can you make a video about React, Angular and Vue where you compare their strengths?

 > How do we create an architecture for GDPR?

-> Can you make a Php job interview video?

 > Can you make a video about [nim](https://nim-lang.org/)?